DinoChiesa/apigee-proxy-generator/README.md

 ...and then run that file through a tool, which generates an API proxy that exposes THOSE particular queries via an Apigee-hosted API.

-But this approach can be useful in lots of other cases.
+But this approach can be useful in producing any kind of API proxy, for which options can be specified in a JSON file.

 ## Limitations